igor-baiborodine/kiroule.com/content/article/github-actions-in-action.md

    &nbsp;&nbsp;&nbsp;&nbsp;-- tag and push the new image to Docker Hub \
    &nbsp;&nbsp;&nbsp;&nbsp;-- update README and supported-tags files \
    &nbsp;&nbsp;&nbsp;&nbsp;-- commit and push back changes to GitHub
-4. In the local dev, pull the changes from the remote and repeat the above steps for the next variant.
+4. In the local dev, pull the changes from the remote and repeat step 1 for the next variant.

 As you can see, this workflow was not fully automated as I had to go through some manual steps in my local dev.
 Therefore, when switching to GitHub Actions, the goal was to fully automate the workflow.

+The source code for the Docker Liferay Portal CE project can be found [here](https://github.com/igor-baiborodine/docker-liferay-portal-ce).

 #### Travis CI - Release
 Below is the original `.travis.yml` file.
 Every time the `release-image.sh` script was executed in the local dev, the build matrix's `VERSION` and `VARIANT` properties were updated with the supplied values.